Satisfactory Academic Progress

 - Probation Status: Students on probation have had an Appeal for Financial Aid Reinstatement approved and are required to follow specified conditions to maintain good standing.
 Failure to meet these conditions during the probationary period will result in becoming ineligible for financial aid for all future quarters.

-- Pace of Progression: Refers to student's rate of progression toward completing his / her degree requirements at Seattle Central College.
+- Pace of Progression: Refers to student's rate of progression toward completing his/her degree requirements at Seattle Central Community College.
 This pace is determined based upon reviewing the cumulative credits completed versus cumulative credits attempted each quarter.

 1. SAP Requirements